Profit Through Purpose

 • Greater Manchester Pension Fund

 Greater Manchester Pension Fund was one of the seed investors into the National Homelessness Property fund 2, investing £10 million.
 It was also the first UK pension fund to invest into a Resonance homelessness property fund.
-Alongside regional seed investment from Greater Manchester Combined Authority - and seed investment from Big Society Capital – it enabled the fund to initially focus on tackling homelessness and housing issues in the Greater Manchester region, where currently, 80,000 people are on social housing waiting lists.
-Tackling the region’s housing issues through geographically targeted social impact investing is making a real difference to people living in the North West who are in housing need.
+It helped enable the fund to initially focus on tackling homelessness and housing issues in the Greater Manchester region.

 • MacArthur Foundation